 That was the case several years ago when I bought my first Mora knife.

-While I will never give up my folders, I was looking for a small, inexpensive sheath knife that could be recommended to Boy Scouts.
+I was looking for a small, inexpensive sheath knife that could be recommended to Boy Scouts.

 The knife had to be an all-around, do-everything tool.
 It would be used for a variety of tasks, which could include whittling, cleaning fish and small game, meat-cutting and peeling potatoes.
 It needed to be lightweight and small enough to be carried conveniently.